 That’s a pretty open-and-shut case for big bricks and mortar retailers, but would this sort of constant data gathering and analysis benefit sales pros working in other sorts of environments?
 We’re at the beginning of a revolution and the promise of this field of technology is clearly vast, but many experts also suggest there are a few good reasons to be cautious as you ponder the right way to use big data at your business.

-Everyone know the old management saw about ‘what gets measured gets managed’, but the era of big data may be highlighting a less often acknowledged corollary to that principle: what gets measured often also gets gamed.
+Everyone knows the old management saw about ‘what gets measured gets managed’, but the era of big data may be highlighting a less often acknowledged corollary to that principle: what gets measured often also gets gamed.
 It a problem Felix Salmon summed up neatly in his fascinating recent Wired article about “quants” and big data.
 “The reason the quants win is that they’re almost always right—at least at first,” he concedes.
 “They find numerical patterns or invent ingenious algorithms that increase profits or solve problems in ways that no amount of subjective experience can match.”

 But that’s only the first stage of the process.
 Next, he asserts, often comes a fall from “data-driven paradise.”
 Salmon writes: “The more a field is run by a system, the more that system creates incentives for everyone (employees, customers, competitors) to change their behavior in perverse ways—providing more of whatever the system is designed to measure and produce, whether that actually creates any value or not.”